 Orange County is a county that is located in the metropolitan area of Los Angeles, California.
 The population of the county is nearly 3.2 million, which makes it the third-largest county by population in California.
-Cities that are in Orange County include Anaheim, Irvine, and Santa Ana, along with coastal cities of Huntington Beach, Seal Beach, Laguna Beach, Newport Beach, San Clemente, and Dana Point.
+Cities that are in Orange County include Anaheim, Tustin, Irvine, Garden Grove, and Santa Ana, along with coastal cities of Huntington Beach, Costa Mesa, Seal Beach, Laguna Beach, Newport Beach, San Clemente, and Dana Point.
 Altogether, the county is home to 34 incorporated cities.

 If you are struggling with drug or alcohol addiction, you don’t have to despair.
 There is help available for you that can help you break the bonds of addiction.
 Drug and alcohol treatment centers vary from facility to facility; however, they all have the same purpose – to help people in your shoes.
 You’ll want to start with a detox program, where you can rid your body of substances.
 This is a very important first step that should be done in a medically supervised setting rather than at home.
 That’s because the detox from some substances can cause severe withdrawal symptoms, some of which can be life-threatening.